peterkaer/react-interview-assignment/README.md

 4. Push your changes to your repository and get ready to present your code at the interview by sharing your screen.

+If you have any questions regarding the assignment you can contact [lasse@bluebirdday.dk](mailto:lasse@bluebirdday.dk) with any questions.

 Good luck! 🙂

 ### Screenshots of example solution